mellaurie/tone/pages/02.tone21/02.blog/12.grading/item.md

 The symbol to represent a student's learning isn't the problem with grading, but how and what we grade is.
 Grading that moves away from ranking and sorting students (ego-involving, norm-based) and towards individualized feedback based on criteria can increase student learning (Kohn, 1994).
 These comments can be any communication directly related to student work, and it can address their learning gaps, or their opportunities to grow, and celebrates their successes.
 Grading for the purpose of providing quality feedback to deepen student understanding shifts learning from a transactional model (I do this work to get a good grade) to an interactional and transformative model (we do this to grow).
 This type of grading (or learning) also helps students

-> understand that grades do not reflect who you are as a learner, but where you are in your learning journey — ***and where is always temporary.*** Knowing where you are is essential to understanding where you need to go in order to improve" (Guskey, 2019, para.
+> understand that grades do not reflect who you are as a learner, but where you are in your learning journey — ***and where is always temporary.*** Knowing where you are is essential to understanding where you need to go in order to improve (Guskey, 2019, para.
 20, emphasis added).

 In other words, students can *do* something with quality feedback.